 Sowa has a bachelor's degree in industrial engineering with academic honors from Columbia University, and an MBA from Stanford University.

-As Vice President of Sales and Business Development for TaskEasy, Ryan Heck is responsible for directing sales efforts, establishing relationships with owners and managers of large property portfolios, and building strategic partnerships with other service companies in the space.
+As VP of Business Development for TaskEasy, Ryan Heck is responsible for directing sales efforts, establishing relationships with owners and managers of large property portfolios, and building strategic partnerships with other service companies in the space.

 Previously, Heck established management operations for American Homes 4 Rent, with an initial focus on hiring and training property management teams, and establishing regional offices throughout the United States.
 In addition, he served as Assistant Vice President of Acquisitions, managing the acquisition of single family rental homes in multiple states, and identifying new markets for the company.
 Before joining American Homes 4 Rent, Heck ran a successful fix-and-flip fund focused on acquiring properties at trustee sales to be renovated and sold to end users and investors.